shannonekj/cluster_computing/Intro_to_Compute.md

 sbatch --time=01-02:03:04 -p high --mem=16Gb --mail-user=<your_email> --mail-type=ALL -J <job_name> -o <file_name>.out -e <file_name>.err
 ```
 We will ned to switch out the `<text>` with parameters specific to our preference, but hopefully you get the gist.
 Not only is typing all of the parameters out on the command line annoying but it also doesn't allow us to record what parameters we used easily.

+Luckily there is a way to put the parameters for each job in the script we submit to slurm!